influxdata/docs-v2/content/influxdb/v2.4/query-data/influxql/explore-data/group-by.md

 The first preset 18-minute time boundary begins at `00:00` and ends just before `00:18`.
 Two raw points (`8.005` and `7.887`) fall both within the first `GROUP BY time()` interval and in that first time boundary.
-While the returned timestamp occurs before the start of the query's time range, the query result excludes data that occur before the query's time range.
+While the returned timestamp occurs before the start of the queried time range, the query result excludes data that occur before the queried time range.

 The second preset 18-minute time boundary begins at `00:18` and ends just before `00:36`.
 Three raw points (`7.762` and `7.635` and `7.5`) fall both within the second `GROUP BY time()` interval and in that